Amirhgh74/cost-aware-prototype/README.md

 You can also change the generic algorithm values based on your problem.

 The result of this step will be a list of funciton that are suggested for initial instrumentation.

+## Requirement for performance test

+In order to do the performance test on your application, you can use `sysbench` to apply load on your system.